brevzin/brevzin.github.io/_posts/2025-06-09-reflection-ts.md

 ## The Reflection TS

 The Reflection TS (whose draft you can find [here](https://cplusplus.github.io/reflection-ts/draft.pdf)) was published in March, 2020.
-It came the work done by Matúš Chochlík, Axel Naumann, and David Sankel in [P0194](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p0194r6.html).
+It came from the work done by Matúš Chochlík, Axel Naumann, and David Sankel in [P0194](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p0194r6.html).

 The design was a _type-based_ model.
-It introduced a new operator, `reflexpr(E)`, which which gave you a _unique_ type.
+It introduced a new operator, `reflexpr(E)`, which gave you a _unique_ type.
 What I mean by unique is that `reflexpr(A)` and `reflexpr(B)` are the same type if and only if `A` and `B` are the same entity.

 That is the only new part of the language, which only yields types.
 The library side includes a bunch of template metafunctions to use for queries.
 For instance, the first example in the paper is, of course, enum-to-string: